Enterprise cloud applications provider for human resource and

 As a result of higher operating expenses, Workday reported

-For fourth quarter 2013, total revenue is expected to remain
+For fiscal third quarter 2014, total revenue is expected in

 We believe that Workday's innovative product pipeline will

 help it to gain significant footprint in the human resource and

 finance markets.
 However, we believe that the company will face

 serious competition from large established players such as

 Currently, Workday has a Zacks Rank #3 (Hold).

 SAP AG ADR (SAP): Free Stock Analysis Report